-This post is a visitors guide to Coit Tower in San Francisco with tips on when to come, how to get here, how much you will pay and what you will see.
+This post is a visitors guide to Coit Tower in city of San Francisco with tips on when to come, how to get here, how much you will pay, and what you will see.

-Open 10am – 6pm (May through October), 10am – 5pm (November through April)
+Open 10 am - 6 pm (May through October), 10 am - 5 pm (November through April)

 These tickets are fairly inexpensive and provide an opportunity to see artwork that had been all but forgotten for over half a century.